cjwilburn/svn-migration-scripts/README.md

 * Git
 * `git-svn`

+The other tests it performs are:

+* whether it is possible to directly connect to the internet, and
-It also tests whether you're running the command on a case-insensitive file-system.
+* whether you're running the command on a case-insensitive file-system.

 We do not support running conversions with `git-svn` on a case-insensitive file-system; they can in some cases lead to corrupted conversions.

 > TODO: How can you tell that corruption has occurred?
 How can this be avoided e.g. instructions for creating/mounting a case-sensitive disk image on OS X.